Ashu-hub/All-About-Java/InterviewQuestionsJAVA.md

 		**Passing Mutable Objects to Immutable Class**
 		1. Apart from above creteria, Use clone Object in the constructor for initializing other class reference object.
-		2. For getting the object reference return clonnd object.
+		2. For getting the object reference return cloned object.

 ```java
 public final class ImmutableStudent {